Molecular Electronic Structure Calculation via a Quantum Computer: Variational Quantum Eigensolver Formalism

 VQE is the most promising algorithm in chemistry which is implemented on the NISQ devices.
 VQE estimates the ground state energy of the molecules using the Rayleigh-Ritz variational principle which is defined as \cite{Tilly}

 where $E_g$ is the minimum eigenvalue of $H$ and $\psi(\bm \theta)$ is the ansatz for the ground state energy which is prepared by applying the parametrized gate $U(\bm \theta)$ on the initial state $\vert \psi_0\rangle$.
+Note that $E_g$ is the lowest model energy, not the true ground state energy.
 This principle states that one can find the ground state energy and wave function by optimizing the parameters $\bm \theta$ for a particular geometric configuration which minimizes the expectation value of $H$.

 The steps of the VQE are as follows \cite{Hu, Hempel}